Wrens Cross

 Building safety in our blocks

-All customers living in our high-rise blocks have been sent an online survey to complete by 1 November.
-We're engaging with you to understand your needs better and to make sure we know how best to share important information about your building with you.
+After engaging with customers living in our tall buildings to understand your needs better and to make sure we know how best to share important information about your building with you, we've produced a Building Safety Customer Engagement Strategy for each high-rise block.

 What are we doing?